olzv/wawd/README.md

-# wawd
+# WAWD
-Rails Web And Worker Dockerized
+Rails Web And Worker Dockerized in single container